 This is how to calculate in the excel sheet.

-This has been a guide to Excel as Calculator.
-Here we discuss how to do a calculation in excel sheet with examples and downloadable excel templates.
+This has been a guide to Excel as a Calculator.
+Here we discuss how to do a calculation in an excel sheet with examples and downloadable excel templates.
 You may also look at these useful functions in excel –